adrianjean/matrix-horizontal-columns/README.md

 ## Configuration

 Configure the plugin through the Craft CP under Settings → Matrix Horizontal Columns.
-The settings are straightforward:

 ### Basic Settings
 - **Enable/Disable**: Toggle the plugin functionality on/off
-- **Show Scroll Indicators**: Enable visual indicators when columns can be scrolled left/right

 ### Block Type Settings
-- **Column Block Type**: Enter the handle of the Matrix block type that should behave as a horizontal column
+- **Row Entry Type Handle**: Enter the handle of the Matrix block type that should behave as a row container (Default: `cbRow`)
-- **Row Block Type**: Enter the handle of the Matrix block type that should maintain vertical ordering
+- **Column Entry Type Handle**: Enter the handle of the Matrix block type that should behave as a horizontal column (Default: `cbColumn`)

-### Column Width Settings
-- **Minimum Block Width**: Set the minimum width (in pixels) for column blocks
-- **Maximum Block Width**: Set the maximum width (in pixels) for column blocks

-### Example Configuration
+### Example Matrix Field Structure

 1. Create your Matrix field with at least two block types:
    ```
    Matrix Field: "pageLayout"
-   ├── Block Type: "column" (handle: column)
+   ├── Block Type: "cbRow" (handle: cbRow)
-   └── Block Type: "section" (handle: section)
+   └── Block Type: "cbColumn" (handle: cbColumn)
    ```

 2. In the plugin settings:
-   - Set "Column Block Type" to `column`
+   - Set "Row Entry Type Handle" to `cbRow`
-   - Set "Row Block Type" to `section`
+   - Set "Column Entry Type Handle" to `cbColumn`
-   - Set desired min/max widths (e.g., 250px and 500px)
-   - Enable scroll indicators if desired

-Now blocks of type "column" will be draggable horizontally within their container, while "section" blocks will maintain vertical ordering.
+Now blocks of type "cbColumn" will be draggable horizontally within their "cbRow" container.

 ## Configuration using matrix-horizontal-columns.php